Carburetor/carb-types/README.md

 # carb-types

-A set of [dry-types](http://dry-rb.org/gems/dry-types/) to ensuer type safety for common objects.
+A set of [dry-types](http://dry-rb.org/gems/dry-types/) to ensure type safety for common objects.

 TODO: Add tests